tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ```

-_Note:  `bash` gives no positive feedback, only negative if something is wrong.
+&#x1F4A1; TIP!: _`bash` gives no positive feedback, only negative if something is wrong.
 I will do my best to make up for the callousness of `bash`_

 ---